Lawrence Public Library

 Description

-In the first decades of the 20 th century, Lawrence was home to one of the largest populations of Syrian and Lebanese immigrants in the United States.
+In the first decades of the 20th century, Lawrence, Massachusetts was home to one of the largest populations of Syrian and Lebanese immigrants in the United States.
 These individuals were drawn to the industrial town to find work in its textile mills.
 The community in Lawrence created several charitable societies and was involved in the establishment of the St. Joseph's Melkite Church and St. Anthony's Maronite church.
+Additionally, the Zahley Association published the Arabic-language newspaper al-Wafa in Lawrence.

 Publisher